How to generate or use Application Credentials via CLI on Eumetsat Elasticity

 nano $HOME/.config/openstack/clouds.yml

 If not already existing, nano will create that file anew.
-Here are the contents of that file:
+Here are its contents:

 clouds: